 Klong Saen Saep and Wat Saket

-Today, a friend who was in Bangkok for a short time visit asked me if I wanted to join him for a one-star Michelin meal at the raan Jay Fai, of course, let’s go.
+Today, a friend who was in Bangkok for a short time visit asked me if I wanted to join him for a one-star Michelin meal at the Raan Jay Fai, of course, let’s go.
 Knowing that he is not familiar with this part of the city I offered him the opportunity to discover it.
 We left at 11.00 and as we live on Sukhumvit, we used the BTS to Chidlom station, then the Skywalk through the Gaysorn shopping center to Pratunam pier.
-It’s always a 15 to 20-minute longtail boat trip on the Klong Saen Saep that I never get tired of.
+It’s always a 15 to a 20-minute longtail boat trip on the Klong Saen Saep that I never get tired of.
 Nine baht/person, our destination was the last stop, Golden Mount, Wat Saket (Phu Kao Thong).
 My friend shows me a hostel very close to the pier I had never noticed before, the rimklong, interesting location.
 He told me he had never been to the top of the Wat, so we went there through the temple paid 50 baht/person and we went up the 318 easy and shady steps.
 Very nice views of Bangkok.